graphql/graphql-spec/spec/Section 2 -- Language.md

 Clients use the GraphQL query language to make requests to a GraphQL service.
 We refer to these request sources as documents.
-A document may contain operations (queries and mutations are both operations) as well as fragments, a common unit of composition allowing for query reuse.
+A document may contain operations (queries, mutations, and subscriptions) as well as fragments, a common unit of composition allowing for query reuse.

 A GraphQL document is defined as a syntactic grammar where terminal symbols are